benko/ocp4-lab-deployment/README.md

 ## Notes on OpenVPN

+As already mentioned, OpenVPN has an advantage over other resolver setup options in that the services VM is set up to resolve your cluster to begin with, and it's also able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you.

+That is because it comes with a DNS server it is willing to share with you, so when you establish a VPN connection to it, you can simply tell your client to use its DNS as the primary DNS for your workstation (it is preconfigured to relay any queries for non-authoritative zones back to your original DNS - that is, if you put it into ``all.yml`` file).

-The network configuration for cluster VMs has to change a bit with OpenVPN.
+The network configuration for cluster VMs has to change a bit with OpenVPN, though.
 After all, you want to be getting a response from the VMs, right?
 So they need to have the correct default gateway set.

-TODO: finish this.
+So this time around, as opposed to giving the VMs a bogus default gateway, we need to set it to the actual services VM IP address.

+Also, for the purposes of being able to run the services VM configuration playbook, you are still required to have the services VM in /etc/hosts somewhere.

+There is also this critical moment *after* the services VM is already configured, where you have to actually remember to start up a VPN client and configure it correctly.

+You will see a message and will be given a pause that will allow you to do everything needed before the playbook continues, and give you instructions on what to do if you want to just interrupt the execution and continue from where you left off after a while.

 TODO: where are the certs for the client?